MingyuYan-ICT/MingyuYan-ICT/_pages/about.md

 **Associate Professor**
 **Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS)**

 Mingyu Yan is currently an associate professor at the Institute of Computing Technology, Chinese Academy of Sciences.
 His research focuses on \textit{computer architecture} and \textit{artificial intelligence}, particularly in domain-specific architecture for graph processing, graph machine learning, neural networks, and design space exploration on CPU and domain-specific architecture.
 He has authored 1 book and 28 papers, cited 710 times as of March 18, 2024, and holds over 20 filed or authorized patents in \textit{computer architecture} and \textit{artificial intelligence}.
-Yan has published 15 research papers in top-tier conferences and journals, including\textit{ MICRO, HPCA, DAC, ICCAD, AAAI, IJCAI}, Proceedings of the IEEE (PIEEE), IEEE Transactions on Computers (IEEE TC), IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (IEEE TCAD), IEEE/CAA Journal of Automatica Sinica (IEEE/CAA JAS), and IEEE Journal of Selected Topics in Signal Processing (IEEE J-STSP).
+Yan has published 15 research papers in top-tier conferences and journals, including\textit{MICRO, HPCA, DAC, ICCAD, AAAI, IJCAI}, Proceedings of the IEEE (PIEEE), IEEE Transactions on Computers (IEEE TC), IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (IEEE TCAD), IEEE/CAA Journal of Automatica Sinica (IEEE/CAA JAS), and IEEE Journal of Selected Topics in Signal Processing (IEEE J-STSP).

 ## Research Interests
-AI Chip, Computer Architecture, Reconfigurable Computing, Computing-In-Memory
+Computer Architecture, Graph Machine Learning, Design Space Exploration

 ## Professional Experience
-Oct.
-2022 - Present: **The Hong Kong University of Science and Technology (HKUST)**
+Jul.
+2020 - Present: **Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS)**
-* **Assistant Professor** (Since Jun.
-2023)
+* **Associate Professor** (Since Oct.
+2022)
-* **Adjunct Assistant Professor** (Oct.
-2022 - Jun.
-2023)
+* **Assistant Professor** (July.
+2020 - Sep.
+2022)
-* Department of Electronic and Computer Engineering

-May 2022 - Present: **AI Chip Center for Emerging Smart Systems (ACCESS)**
-* **Faculty Member** (Since Jun.
-2023)
-* **Postdoctoral Fellow** (May.
-2022 - Jun.
-2023), working with Prof. [Tim Cheng](https://seng.hkust.edu.hk/about/people/faculty/tim-kwang-ting-cheng) and Prof. [Chi-Ying Tsui](https://seng.hkust.edu.hk/about/people/faculty/chi-ying-tsui)

-Oct.
-2019 - May 2022: **University of California, Santa Barbara (UCSB)**
-* **Postdoctoral Scholar**, working with Prof. [Yuan Xie](https://ece.hkust.edu.hk/yuanxie) and Prof. [Yufei Ding](https://picassolab.squarespace.com/yufei)
-* Scalable Energy-efficient Architecture Lab (SEAL)
-* Department of Electrical and Computer Engineering

 ## Education Experience
 Sep.
-2013 - Jul.
-2019: **Tsinghua University (THU)**
+2014 - Jul.
+2020: **Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS)**
-* **Ph.D.** in Electronic Science and Technology
+* **Ph.D.** in Computer Architecture
-* Dissertation: **Architecture Design and Memory Optimization for Neural Network Accelerators**
+* Dissertation: **Domain-specific Architecture for Graph Processing**
-  - Tsinghua Excellent Dissertation Award
+  - Outstanding Doctoral Dissertation Award of China Computer Federation
-  - Advisor: Prof. [Shaojun Wei](https://www.ime.tsinghua.edu.cn/info/1015/1151.htm) and Prof. [Shouyi Yin](https://www.ime.tsinghua.edu.cn/info/1015/1018.htm)
+  - Advisor: Prof. Zhimin Zhang
-* Beijing Outstanding Graduate (5%), GPA Rank 2/20 in the Institute of Microelectronics

-Sep.
-2009 - Jun.
-2013: **Beijing University of Posts and Telecommunications (BUPT)**
+Jan.
+2018 - Feb.
+2020: **University of California, Santa Barbara (UCSB)**
-* **B.S.** in Electronic Science and Technology
+* **Co-advised Ph.D.** in Computer Architecture
-* Beijing Outstanding Graduate (5%), GPA Rank 1/255 in the School of Electronic Engineering
+* Dissertation: **Domain-specific Architecture for Graph Processing**
+  - Outstanding Doctoral Dissertation Award of China Computer Federation
+  - Advisor: Prof. Yuan Xie

 ## Academic Services
-### Conference TPC Member
+### Conference TPC/ERC Member
-* Design Automation Conference (DAC 2022 - 2024)
-* Asia and South Pacific Design Automation Conference (ASP-DAC 2023)
+* IEEE International Symposium on High-Performance Computer Architecture (HPCA 2024 TPC)
+* International Symposium on Computer Architecture (ISCA 2024 ERC)
+* ACM International Conference on Supercomputing (ICS 2024 TPC)
-* IEEE International Conference on Artificial Intelligence Circuits and Systems (AICAS 2022)
+* International Joint Conference on Artificial Intelligence (IJCAI 2024 Survey Track TPC)

 ### Journal Editor
-* SCIENCE CHINA Information Sciences (Guest Editor for Special Topic: AI Chips and Systems for Large Language Models, 2024)
-* Journal of Semiconductors (Youth Editorial Board Member, JOS 2024 - Present)
+* Frontiers in Neuroscience (Member in Editorial Board, JOS 2022 - Present)

 ### Journal Reviewer
-* IEEE Journal of Solid-State Circuits (JSSC 2023 - Present)
-* IEEE Transactions on Circuits and Systems I: Regular Papers (TCAS-I 2023 - Present)
+IEEE Transactions on Parallel and Distributed Systems (IEEE TPDS), IEEE Transactions on Pattern Analysis and Machine Intelligence (IEEE TPAMI), IEEE Computer Architecture Letters (IEEE CAL), Frontiers in Neuroscience, and others.
+He has also joined the editorial board of Frontiers in Neuroscience, one of the world's largest and most cited neuroscience journal series, as a review editor.

+### Journal Editor
-* IEEE Transactions on Computers (TC 2024 - Present)
+* Frontiers in Neuroscience (Youth Editorial Board Member, JOS 2024 - Present)

-* IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD 2021 - Present)
-* IEEE Transactions on Circuits and Systems for Video Technology (TCSVT 2023 - Present)
-* IEEE Open Journal of the Solid-State Circuits Society (OJ-SSCS 2022 - Present)
-* IEEE Journal on Emerging and Selected Topics in Circuits and Systems (JETCAS 2021 - Present)
-* IEEE Micro (2021 - Present)
+### Journal Reviewer
+IEEE Transactions on Parallel and Distributed Systems (IEEE TPDS), IEEE Transactions on Pattern Analysis and Machine Intelligence (IEEE TPAMI), IEEE Computer Architecture Letters (IEEE CAL), Frontiers in Neuroscience, and others.
+He has also joined the editorial board of Frontiers in Neuroscience, one of the world's largest and most cited neuroscience journal series, as a review editor.

 ## Honors and Awards
 * Selected for Member of Youth Innovation Promotion Association of Chinese Academy of Sciences